ddev/ddev.com/src/content/blog/acquia-migrate-accelerate-ama-on-ddev.md

 Now, I'm down to re-creating less than 20 Views, tweaking some page layouts, and fixing a handful of menu links.
 Thanks to AM:A, I'm set to get this site live in about one-third of the time it would have taken me otherwise.

 Looking back, my Drupal 7 site went from zero to a shaky 65% after a grueling 100 hours of traditional manual migration.
 But a spur-of-the-moment afternoon with AM:A?
 That changed everything.
 The site will be ready well before the delivery deadline.
 AM:A didn't just guide me through migration; it gave pre-migration advice, post-migration troubleshooting tips, and organized the content in a way that saved me from a lot of guesswork.
-Turns out, a little procrastination and the right tool can really pay off for anyone looking to upgrade their Drupal 7 site to D9/10.
+Turns out, a little procrastination and the right tool could pay off for anyone looking to upgrade their Drupal 7 site to D9/10.
 [Acquia Migrate: Accelerate](https://www.drupal.org/project/acquia_migrate) really smoothed out the bumps in the migration road for me.

+---
-## Additional Notes
+## Additional Notes and Tips

 - On Windows Terminal WSL2, the GUI is *much* faster than the CLI of `drush ama:`.
-GUI took 1 minute to import 1,500 files, the CLI took 9 minutes!
+The AM:A website GUI took 1 minute to import 1,500 files, the CLI in WSL2 took 9 minutes!
+- `ddev snapshot` is your friend, use it as you progress and modify your D7 database.
+If something goes wrong you can `ddev snapshot restore` to the most recent good snapshot.
+I saved snapshots about every 20% as the migration progressed such as `ddev snapshot --name ama-project-20-percent`, etc.
 - The the DDEV `nginx-site2-d9.conf` NGINX config had to be modified to serve generated images.
 [NGINX configuration options can interfere with generated thumbnails and image styles for uploaded images](https://www.drupal.org/project/drupal/issues/3120676#comment-15294229).
+- `ddev config --php-version=8.1` will change the PHP version of the project at any time if you want to experiment with updating D9 or D10, be aware this change will introduce php errors on your D7 site.
+- Here's a [Gist of Drush scripts for cleaning up various Drupal 7 database issues](https://gist.github.com/RowboTony/acf9ee5afb78b6a29a7a763f56d1fb11) which may be helpful *(as-is, no guarantee or warranty)*.